amaabdou/kube_stats/README.md

-Small utility to collect stats from kubernetes mutiple contexts
+Small utility to collect stats and information from kubernetes multiple contexts

 it used the default kubectl config to loop over all contexts and loads all pods infos
 then exports it to different formats, like csv